sakaki-/genpi64-overlay/README.md

   * Provides firmware (`/etc/firmware/BCM43430A1.hcd`) for the RPi's integrated Bluetooth transceiver.
 Adapted from the [`pi-bluetooth`](https://aur.archlinux.org/packages/pi-bluetooth/) package from ArchLinux.
 Required by `net-wireless/rpi3-bluetooth` package (see above).

 * **sys-firmware/brcm43430-firmware** [upstream](https://github.com/RPi-Distro/firmware-nonfree)
-  * Just provides a configuration file (`brcmfmac43430-sdio.txt`) that is required for the RPi3/4's integrated WiFi (the main firmware is provided already, by [`sys-kernel/linux-firmware`](http://packages.gentoo.org/package/sys-kernel/linux-firmware)).
-Now also provides the equivalent file `brcmfmac43455-sdio.txt`, for use with the RPi3 B+ / RPi 4 B's [dual-band WiFi](https://www.raspberrypi.com.tw/tag/bcm2837/) WiFi chip set (Cypress CYW43455), plus the matching `brcmfmac43430-sdio.clm_blob`.
+  * Provides a configuration file (`brcmfmac43430-sdio.txt`) that is required for the RPi3/4's integrated WiFi (the main firmware is provided already, by [`sys-kernel/linux-firmware`](http://packages.gentoo.org/package/sys-kernel/linux-firmware)).
+Now also provides the equivalent file `brcmfmac43455-sdio.txt`, for use with the RPi3 B+ / RPi 4 B's [dual-band WiFi](https://www.raspberrypi.com.tw/tag/bcm2837/) WiFi chip set (Cypress CYW43455), plus the matching `brcmfmac43430-sdio.clm_blob`, and, when the `43455-fix` USE flag is set, also provides a more modern copy of the uploadable file `/lib/firmware/brcm/brcmfmac43455-sdio.bin` (in preference to the older version shipped with `sys-kernel/linux-firmware`; see below).

 * **sys-kernel/bcm2711-kernel-bin**
   * Provides ebuilds to install the available binary packages for the 64-bit `bcm2711_defconfig` Linux kernels (for the Raspberry Pi 4 model B), which are updated weekly [here](https://github.com/sakaki-/bcm2711-kernel).